summerhays/new_momisms/_pages/mentions.md

 * *Hare-brained*.
 Dimwitted.
 * *Harrumph!*.
 (Exclamation).
 * *Indeed*.
 Mother does end many a-sentence using this word, *indeed*.
 But this is an hono(u)rable mention/horror more than it is a momism.
-* *"Is that goat cheese?
-Ewe!"* This eye-rolling pun may be typical of our mother, but it's not a momism.
+* *Is that goat cheese?
+Ewe!* This eye-rolling pun may be typical of our mother, but it's not a momism.
+* *Lost cause*.
+Mom does say this a lot, but other people do occasionnally.
 * *Mind your Ps and Qs*.
-Mom does say this a lot, but other people do occasionnally.
+Ditto.
 * *No spring chicken*.
 Mother does say this a **lot** but we suppose that doesn't automatically a momism make.
 * *Off I went*.
 Ditto.
 Mom says it a lot but others do occasionally.
 * *Oh brother*.
 Ditto.